arianlundberg/BC-CCS/README.md

 ### Support or Contact

-Please contact Arian Lundberg : **arlundbg@stanford.edu** if you have any furthur questions.
+Please contact Arian Lundberg : **arian.lundberg@ucsf.edu** if you have any furthur questions.

 Sincerely,
 Arian Lundberg